 Since 2010, six out of nine Best Picture winners have grossed under $50 million: The Hurt Locker ($17 million), The Artist ($44 million), 12 Years a Slave ($27 million), Birdman ($42 million), Spotlight ($45 million), and Moonlight ($27 million).
 Argo and The King’s Speech are the only post-2009 winners to gross over $100 million, and The Shape of Water grossed $54 million.
 Argo’s win in 2013 was the last time a film that grossed over $55 million won.

 Why is this happening?
 Blame superheroes and preferential voting.

 When the Academy expanded their Best Picture slate, they also made a change to how Best Picture votes are tabulated.
 They went from a simple “most votes is the winner” system to a far more complicated “preferential” system.

-In previous years, a movie could (theoretically, at least) win the Best Picture race with 21 percent of the overall vote.
+In previous years, a movie could (theoretically, at least) win the Best Picture race with 21% of the overall vote.
 Now, they not only need as many first-place votes as possible to win, but as many second, third, and even fourth place votes as they can muster.
 While the Academy doesn’t release their voting tallies, it’s a safe bet that many of these films won because they were many people’s second or third favorite nominee.